 They may not spread as much, so they will be a bit thicker and chewier, which hopefully is a good thing!

 Try these vegan desserts next!

 - Vegan Pumpkin Cookies

 - Peanut Butter Cookies

 Chewy Vegan Snickerdoodles

-- Once softened, add in the light brown sugar and cream together using an electric mixer.
+- Add the softened butter to a mixing bowl.
+Add in the light brown sugar and cream together using an electric mixer.

 - Beat in the remaining wet ingredients until well combined.

 - Add in the dry ingredients to the wet, making sure to spoon and level the flours.

 - Beat until combined.